Update of the phase-shift analysis of the low-energy $\pi N$ data: Summary and discussion

-This paper serves three main purposes. \begin{itemize} \item It provides details on the development of the theoretical and analysis frameworks, employed in the study of the pion-nucleon ($\pi N$) interaction at low energy (up to pion laboratory kinetic energy $T$ of $100$ MeV) since the early 1990s. \item It presents a new phase-shift analysis (PSA) of the low-energy $\pi N$ data, after the database (DB) was enhanced with measurements which had been omitted in most of the earlier PSAs of this research programme. \item It provides a permanent link to future results obtained within the framework of this programme.
-The material under this link will be updated whenever new results become available. \end{itemize}
+The series of papers under this link serve two main purposes. \begin{itemize} \item They provide details about the development of the theoretical and analysis frameworks of this research programme, which aims at the study of the pion-nucleon ($\pi N$) interaction at low energy (pion laboratory kinetic energy $T \leq 100$ MeV). \item They provide updated results, obtained from the low-energy $\pi N$ measurements via the use of the Arndt-Roper minimisation function \cite{Arndt1972} of Eq.~(\ref{eq:EQ004_5}). \end{itemize}

+To facilitate the discussion below, we remind the reader that our notation for the various databases of this work can be found in the introduction.